 A variation on this possession theme – mixed in with a claw-back of Cat People – cropped up in the entertaining British shocker Cat Girl (1957), in which Barbara Shelley, resplendent in a black shiny mac, was cursed with a psychic link to a leopard, causing her to have sporadic attacks of possession when aroused!

-1966 saw another version of The Black Cat, once again showing only few connections to the Poe story.
-Rather, this was a gore shocker, featuring axes in heads and violence, ala H.G.
+1966 saw another version of The Black Cat, once again showing only a few connections to the Poe story.
+Rather, this was a gore shocker, featuring an axe in the head scene and violence, ala H.G.
 Lewis, albeit in black and white.

 1969’s Eye of the Cat was a textbook “vengeful cat” movie, directed by David Lowell Rich and scripted by Psycho writer Joseph Stefano.
 Michael Sarrazin and Gayle Hunnicutt play a scheming couple who do away with a wealthy aunt, only to fall victim to her hordes of cats.
 The implausible plot is given a slight twist by making Sarrazin a cat phobic.

 Cats have played a role in Japanese horror cinema, most notably in 1968’s classic Kuroneko, in which the ghosts of two women brutally murdered return to take vengeance, assuming the form of a cat at times.

 Also from Japan, bizarre Hausu (1977) features supernatural cats amongst its series of strange events and genuinely surreal visuals.